CS3219-AY2223S1/cs3219-project-ay2223s1-g57/README.md

 1. Update `.env` file for frontend.
 Use the credentials stated in [frontend/.env.sample](./frontend/.env.sample).
 2. You will need to create your own firebase project with a realtime database to get the codepad to work.
+3. Update `.env` file for (PUBNUB) chat-service.
+You will need to create your own PUBNUB project for the chat service to work.
-3. Update `.env` file for (postgres db) user-service.
+4. Update `.env` file for (postgres db) user-service.
 Use the credentials stated in [user-service/.env.sample](./user-service/.env.sample)
-4. Update `.env` file for (postgres db) question-service.
+5. Update `.env` file for (postgres db) question-service.
 Use the credentials stated in [question-service/.env.sample](./question-service/.env.sample)
-5. Run [question-serivce/db/data.sql](question-serivce/db/data.sql) in your question-service database to populate the db
+6. Run [question-serivce/db/data.sql](question-serivce/db/data.sql) in your question-service database to populate the db
-6. Start Docker
+7. Start Docker
-7. Run `docker-compose build`
+8. Run `docker-compose build`
-8. Run `docker-compose up`
+9. Run `docker-compose up`
-9. To access mongodb, install `Mongdo DB Compass` and use `mongodb://localhost:27018` as the URI
+10. To access mongodb, install `Mongdo DB Compass` and use `mongodb://localhost:27018` as the URI
-10. To access postgres db, install `Postico` and connect to the databases for user-service and question-service in the `.env` file
+11. To access postgres db, install `Postico` and connect to the databases for user-service and question-service in the `.env` file

 ## Port Table